Harry N. Routzohn: Congress

-Later career and death
+Later career

 After his service in Congress, he again resumed the practice of law in Dayton.
-He was President of the Dayton Bar Association for one term, 1941-42.
+He was President of the Dayton Bar Association for one term, 1941–42.

-In 1944, Routzohn backed efforts to put a labor leader on the Republican ticket for Vice President to "win labor back to the party."
+In 1944, Routzohn backed efforts to put a labor leader on the Republican ticket for vice president to "win labor back to the party."
 Routzohn headed a special committee that decided to place William L. Hutcheson, president of the United Brotherhood of Carpenters and Joiners of America, and a vice president of the AFL, in nomination at the convention.
 Asserting that the selection of Mr. Hutcheson would refute the "smear" that the Republican party was anti-labor, Routzohn said Hutcheson would carry the "rank and file" of the labor vote with him for the Republicans and that leaders of the AFL would give their support, that contractors and employers who have dealt with Hutcheson's union would endorse the selection, and that support also would be forthcoming from farm leaders and rural organizations.
 "The choice of Mr. Hutcheson would offset New Deal influence in labor States.
 It would also furnish a Vice Presidential candidate from the Middle West," said Routzohn.
 However, the nomination went to Sen. John W. Bricker of Ohio.

+Eisenhower administration

 May 3, 1953, President Eisenhower appointed Harry N. Routzohn Solicitor of Labor, Washington, D.C.
 Known as a friend of conservative Robert A. Taft, he was expected to be a counterweight to Labor Secretary Martin Patrick Durkin, a Democrat and union official, and the only member of Eisenhower's cabinet who did not support Eisenhower's election.
 Routzohn was quickly confirmed on March 5 and served from March 6, 1953.

+Death and burial

 Harry Routzohn had been the Labor Department's chief legal officer for a month when he suffered an attack and was taken to George Washington University Hospital where he died five days later of a heart ailment.
 Harry Nelson Routzohn was interred in Memorial Park Cemetery, Dayton, Ohio.